Screening and Assessment Tools for Child Welfare

 Description / Purpose:

-Target Population: Parents and other caregivers receiving child maltreatment prevention services
+Target Population: Parents or caregivers of children participating in child maltreatment prevention or family support programs

 Contact Information

-- Company: FRIENDS National Resource Center for Community-Based Child Abuse Prevention
+- Company: The FRIENDS National Resource Center for Community-Based Child Abuse Prevention

 - Website: www.friendsnrc.org/protective-factors-survey